hortonworks/cloudbreak/docs/index.md

 _Note: Apache Ambari community and SequenceIQ is working on an auto-hostgroup assignment algorithm; in the meantime please follow our conventions and check the default blueprints as examples, or ask us to support you._

-1. When you are creating a Single node blueprint, the name of the default host group has to be `master`.
-2. When you are creating a Multi node blueprint, all the worker node components (a.k.a.
+When you are creating a Multi node blueprint, all the worker node components (a.k.a.
 Slaves) will have to be grouped in host groups named `slave_*`. _Replace * with the number of Slave hostgroups_.

 The default rule for multi node clusters is that there must be at least as many hosts as the number of host groups.
 Each NOT slave host groups (master, gateway, etc) will be launched with a cardinality of 1 (1 node per master, gateway, hosts, etc.), and all the rest of the nodes are equally distributed among Slave nodes (if there are multiple slave host groups).